 Examine hot water usage with the following tests and inspections.
 You may use household bill analysis or estimates to underscore the cost of a household's hot water use.
-As you complete the following audit tasks, include the household member in the evaluation.
+As you complete the following home energy assessment tasks, include the household member in the evaluation.

-• Test the flow rate of the shower, using a one-gallon milk jug.
+- Test the flow rate of the shower, using a one-gallon milk jug.
 Consult the program guidelines for guidance.
-Install a high-efficiency shower head if usage is greater than 3 gallons per minute, and the household is amenable to the installation.

-- Discuss faucet aerators and install as appropriate. - Check faucets for leaks.
+Install a high-efficiency shower head if usage is greater than 3 gallons per minute, and the household is amenable to the installation. - Check faucets for leaks.
 Hot water leak repairs may be an acceptable program measure.
-Use a "drip cup" to estimate losses from hot water leaks and document leak rate on audit paperwork.
+Use a "drip cup" to estimate losses from hot water leaks and document leak rate on home energy assessment paperwork.